What Is the Average Settlement For a Brain Injury in Allentown, PA?

 The most severe cases involving people in vegetative states or who need round-the-clock care often settle for more than $5 million, with many cases reaching $7 million to $10 million or higher.
 These settlements must cover decades of specialized medical care, home changes, and the significant impact on family members who often become full-time caregivers.

-Age plays an essential role in settlement calculations because it directly impacts the number of years a victim will live with their injury and the earning potential lost.
+A dedicated traumatic brain injury lawyer at Munley Law reviewing case documents with a client.
+The attorney carefully analyzes details to provide comprehensive legal guidance.
+Munley Law supports clients dealing with traumatic brain injury claims in Allentown, PA.Adults over the age of 75 are more likely to suffer brain injuries, and age plays an essential role in settlement calculations because it directly impacts the number of years a victim will live with their injury and the earning potential lost.
 A 25-year-old who sustains a moderate brain injury faces potentially 50+ years of living with cognitive limitations and reduced earning capacity, while an 85-year-old faces a shorter period of impact.

 This age factor creates substantial differences in settlement amounts even for similar injuries.
 Young adults in their 20s and 30s typically receive the highest settlements because they have the most productive years ahead of them.
 A moderate brain injury that might settle for $300,000 for a 60-year-old could easily reach $800,000 or more for a 25-year-old with similar injuries.

 Pre-injury income levels also create dramatic settlement variations.
 Someone earning $30,000 annually who suffers a moderate brain injury might receive a settlement of $200,000 to $500,000.
 In contrast, someone earning $150,000 annually with identical injuries could receive over $1 million due to the higher lifetime earning capacity loss.
-High-income professionals, business owners, and individuals with advanced degrees often see substantially higher settlements because their reduced earning capacity represents larger financial losses over time.

 The Role of Fault and Insurance Coverage

-Pennsylvania’s comparative negligence law affects how much you get based on who’s to blame for the accident.
+Pennsylvania’s comparative negligence law affects how much you get based on who is to blame for the accident.
 When the other person is 100% responsible, you can get full compensation for your damages.
 But if you’re found 25% at fault, your settlement gets cut by that amount.
 Pennsylvania law says you can’t recover anything if you’re 51% or more at fault, so proving clear liability is essential for receiving maximum compensation.

 Insurance coverage limits often cap settlement amounts, no matter how severe your injuries are.
 Pennsylvania’s minimum auto insurance requirement of just $15,000 per person is nowhere near enough for any serious brain injury.
 Cases where the other person has higher coverage of $100,000 to $300,000 can adequately compensate for mild to moderate injuries, while severe cases often need coverage of $500,000 to $1 million or more.